-Although there is a lot of awareness about the health benefits of breastfeeding for the baby as well as the mothers, there are equal number of misconceptions associated with breastfeeding.
-Thanks to relatives, grandmothers, cousins and, aunties, who give loads of advice on what to do and what not to do when it comes to breastfeeding.
-However, lack of professional inputs, new moms are confused and fail to distinguish between myths and facts.
+Although there is a lot of awareness about the health benefits of breastfeeding for the baby as well as the mothers, there is an equal number of misconceptions associated with breastfeeding.
+Thanks to relatives, grandmothers, cousins, and aunties, who give loads of advice on what to do and what not to do when it comes to breastfeeding.
+However, due to the lack of professional inputs, new moms are confused and fail to distinguish between myths and facts.

 This world breastfeeding week, let’s debunk some of the common breastfeeding myths and shed light on why it is important to breastfeed.